Scottish Child Abuse Inquiry: Fettes College, Edinburgh

-Fettes College accepted that one of its teachers in the Junior school sexually molested young boys in the 1970s and admitted liability.
-After refusing to prosecute the individual until January 2021, the Scottish Crown Office and Procurator Fiscal Service later in 2021 agreed to seek his extradition from South Africa where he was then living.
+Fettes College accepted that Iain Wares, one of its teachers in the junior school, sexually molested boys from 1973 to 1979 and admitted liability.
+Fettes had sacked Wares in 1979 but described him in a leaving testimonial as “fit, able, conscientious and a man of total integrity.”
+Wares was then able to take up a job teaching in South Africa where he continued to abuse children.
+After refusing to prosecute Wares until January 2021, the Scottish Crown Office and Procurator Fiscal Service later in 2021 agreed to seek his extradition from South Africa where he was then living.
 One former pupil was awarded $450,000 in damages in 2022 for abuse suffered at the school.

 Gordonstoun, Elgin

 The enquiry found 82 cases of bullying and 11 alleged incidents of abuse at Gordonstoun.
 One girl described how she had been raped by an instructor when she was 13.
-Another girl was raised 7.7 metres in the air in a bosun's chair on a sailing boat and left there for 2.5 hours. a male former pupil said he was drugged and assaulted by a teacher when he was 12 at Aberlour (a feeder school for Gordonston).
-Andrew Keir, a teacher between 1988 and 1991 was convicted of lewd acts with three boys and was jailed for 12 months.
+Another girl was raised 7.7 metres in the air in a bosun's chair on a sailing boat and left there for 2.5 hours.
+A male former pupil said he was drugged and assaulted by a teacher when he was 12 at Aberlour (a feeder school for Gordonston).
+Andrew Keir, a teacher between 1988 and 1991, was convicted of lewd acts with three boys and was jailed for 12 months.
 Other children described how there was a "culture of fear" because older and stronger boys would attack, torment and abuse the younger children.
 There was no help from the school staff.
 One former pupil said; “No one talked about bullying or pupil to pupil abuse nor did anyone seem concerned about it.”
 The Principal of the school, Lisa Kerr, said she was shocked to learn that former pupils had been sexually and physically abused while at school and admitted that, in the 1970s-1980s, there had been severe bullying.
 Some former pupils described incidents of sexual abuse and rape in the decades up to the 1980s.
 Kerr said "It's been devastating to see the impact of abuse at Gordonstoun has had on them."